 There is no concept of copay.
 You will have to pay the deductible before the insurance company pays anything, even for a doctor visit.

 You can visit any provider (doctor, urgent care, lab, hospital, emergency room) of your choice.
 However, most comprehensive coverage plans participate in a PPO network, while fixed coverage plans do not.
 There are contract negotiated rates when seeing a provider in the PPO network for covered conditions.
-More details about getting healthcare and cashless visitors insurance.

 When you visit providers in the PPO network, they will generally bill the insurance company directly and also charge you the network negotiated fees for eligible expenses.
 Please make sure to mention the PPO network to them and show your insurance ID card.